 The following are significant current year transactions that had an impact on the change of net position.

-• Total net position increased by \$718,102, which is attributable to increased federal revenues the during the fiscal year.
+• Total net position decreased by \$533,352, which is attributable to increase in expenditures during the fiscal year.

 CAPITAL ASSET AND DEBT ADMINISTRATION